-In order to solve these problems, this paper proposes two adaptive proactive routing algorithms, namely DT_MIAD and DT_ODPU.
+In order to solve these problems, this paper proposes an adaptive neighbor detection algorithm, namely DT_MIAD.
 By tuning the value of refresh intervals of soft-state timers dynamically and automatically, the refresh updates are triggered based on network load and mobility conditions.
 We have shown with simulations that, the proposed adaptive routing algorithm outperforms traditional proactive routing protocols like OLSR.

-Compared with existing algorithms, our approach shows the following benefits.
+Compared with existing algorithm, our approach has the following benefits.

-First, the operations of the proposed algorithms are independent of network measurement and node mobility detection.
+First, the operations of the proposed algorithm are independent of network measurement and node mobility detection.
 Based on analytical studies on link change rate, we propose a simple method in detecting node mobility.

-Second, the proposed algorithms are simple in both configuration and implementation.
+Second, the proposed algorithm is simple in both configuration and implementation.
 The adaptability process is totally automated with only a few parameters.
 Enlightened by the feedback based control theory, the proposed algorithm can be implemented incrementally, with no need to make significant changes to the existing protocols.